-In the marketing canon, webinars are an interesting proposition.
+In the marketing cannon, webinars are an interesting proposition.
 On face value, it’s a great medium for a crash course on a subject which combines demos, expert opinion and commentary, coupled with the traditional PowerPoint slideware.
 What’s not to like?
 Most of us would rather voyeur at our screens for an hour than trawl the internet or read white paper after white paper in an effort to uncover the gems of information that we can otherwise be spoon-fed via a webinar.

 With so much potential, it’s not surprising to see that marketing departments are keen to take advantage of our webinar expectations.